alexurquhart/free-tiles/README.md

 JsFiddle

 ## Contributing
 Feel free to submit a pull request with any additional high quality tile providers.
-For the tile being I would like to exclude tile providers that cover a limited geographic area.
+For the time being I would like to exclude tile providers that cover a limited geographic area.
 Datasets should be continent or world wide, and load reasonably quick.

 ## TODO